nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 The AMOUNT is in terms of **kcal**.
 Please use **DD/MM/YYYY** format for the date.

-Note that this function is still under development.
-The future features includes: delete a goal, view your goal, save your achievement, etc.

 ### `viewG` - View your current goal list
 Look for the content of current goal list.